Trevor4811/Local_Home_Assistant/voice_matrix/esp32_satellite/README.md

 1. Lights should turn blue when connected and automatically start streaming auido

 Light indicators of the Matrix Voice
-- Blue - Connected to the MQTT Server
+- Blue - Connected to the router
 - Red - Not connected, check the IP addresses the Matrix Voice was flashed with

+If the light is blue but system is not working check the MQTT server IP address is correct.

+Scanning for the IP address of the Matrix Voice allows you to connect to it using http://ip_addr and adjust settings including the MQTT server ip, satellite name, volume, and brightness.

 ## Reflashing
 - Connect the Matrix Voice to the Raspberry Pi